tahoe-lafs/tahoe-lafs/docs/how_to_make_a_tahoe-lafs_release.rst

 [ ]  1 update doc files: `<../relnotes.txt>`_, `<../CREDITS>`_, `<known_issues.rst>`_, `<../NEWS>`_.
 Add release name and date to top-most item in NEWS.

-[ ]  2 change `<quickstart.html>`_ to point to just the current allmydata-tahoe-X.Y.Z.zip source code file, or else to point to a directory which contains only allmydata-tahoe-X.Y.Z.* source code files
+[ ]  2 change `<quickstart.rst>`_ to point to just the current allmydata-tahoe-X.Y.Z.zip source code file, or else to point to a directory which contains only allmydata-tahoe-X.Y.Z.* source code files

 [ ]  3 darcs pull